azlan1243/Andriod-Sumsung-FD.B-Proj/README.md

 show my skills when applying for jobs, internships, or other opportunities.

 FOR SEMMESTER PROJECT:
-I can submit it to the teacher as the semester final project.
+I can submit it to the teacher as the semester final 2nd smester project.